RhoNit/recursion-and-backtracking/README.md

 # backtracking-problems-collection
-Archive of problems related to Backtracking Algorithhm concept.
+Archive of problems related to Backtracking Algorithm concept.